Viewing public RFDs.

 Special case: multiple API versions added in the same commit

-In the uncommon situation where multiple versions of the same API are added in the same commit, the Dropshot API manager treats all such versions as if they were the latest: none of them are converted to Git ref files, until another new version is added in the future, at which point all of them are converted.
+In the uncommon situation where multiple versions of the same API are added in the same commit, the Dropshot API manager treats all such versions as the latest, leaving them as JSON files.
+They are converted to Git stubs only when a subsequent version is added.

-This is condition 4 in [conversion-to-git-refs]—without it, CI would fail when multiple new versions land in one commit.
+This is condition 4 in Conversion to Git stub files—without it, CI would fail when multiple new versions land in one commit.

 Rationale